Subjective Face Transform using Human First Impressions: Training Evaluation (Section )

+The inversion process depends on generator architecture and type of latent space on which the input image is projected.
+A literature survey allowed us to choose StyleGAN \cite{karras2019style, karras2020analyzing, karras2020training, Karras2021} series of models as our selection pool for base generator architecture.
+These models are capable of producing high quality images, and can be included in our pipeline efficiently.
 We performed ablation experiments on 1000 FFHQ images and out-of-domain internet images to select the suitable method for inversion in our pipeline.
 The additional data was required to compare the inversion quality of the selected methods on unseen images, showing method generalizability. (i) in Fig. \ref{fig:gan_arch_selection} shows the comparison of the StyleGAN architectures in the $w$ latent space, StyleGAN2-ADA \cite{karras2020training} provides better inversions.
 As our selected data are random out-of-domain images, these results could differ from those published in prior papers.
 After selecting the StyleGAN2-ADA as our base architecture, we conduct a comparison between the highly editable $w$ space and the identity retaining $w$+ space in (ii) of Fig. \ref{fig:gan_arch_selection}.
 While $w$+ space results are marginally better, it gives us relatively unstable edits~\cite{abdal2021styleflow, tov2021designing}, so we continue using the $w$ space.
 In (iii) of Fig. \ref{fig:gan_arch_selection}, we evaluate different inversions -- PTI~\cite{roich2022pivotal} and HyperInverter~\cite{dinh2022hyperinverter}, for StyleGAN2-ADA's $w$ space.
 While the original StyleGAN2-ADA method uses only the $w$ vector for inversion, the PTI \cite{roich2022pivotal} and HyperInverter \cite{dinh2022hyperinverter} pipelines either finetune the generator for every new image or use additional vectors to store image information missing from the w vector, respectively.
 PTI and HyperInverter perform similarly on most out-of-domain images, so we conducted an additional quality test on the 1000 image FFHQ subset.
 We also performed a timing test to verify a better modular fit for the pipeline --- HyperInverter took 739 seconds against PTI's 194811 seconds to invert the 1000 image subset, on an NVIDIA RTX A5000 GPU.
 We select the HyperInverter \cite{dinh2022hyperinverter} method for its generalizable inversion performance and higher identity retention, along with better computational efficiency.